Key takeaways

 If this sounds similar to semaglutide (i.e. Ozempic, Wegovy, and Rybelsus), that’s because the two are alike, though research suggests tirzepatide may be more effective for weight loss.

-Currently, tirzepatide is available in two FDA approved brand-name prescription drugs: Zepbound and Mounjaro.
+Currently, tirzepatide is available in two FDA-approved brand-name prescription drugs: Zepbound and Mounjaro.
 It’s important to note that both work better alongside diet and exercise, and they are approved for different purposes.
 But more on that later.
-For now, let’s dive into how much they cost.
+For now, let’s dive into how much they cost without insurance—at least as of publication.

 Ozempic Important Safety Information: Read more about serious warnings and safety info.